-One (1) CD containing:

-- ❖ Two (2) PDF documents (one (1) Information Sheet and one (1) résumé) - ❖ Still images: as outlined per project type in Deliverables, section 3.8

-Two (2) unbound, printed copies of the completed thesis paper (one (1) for Pratt Library, one (1) for DDA Resource Center).
+- One (1) small hard drive or flash drive containing - ❖ Two (2) PDF documents (one (1) Information Sheet and one (1) résumé) - ❖ Still images: as outlined per project type in Deliverables, section 3.8 - Two (2) unbound, printed copies of the completed thesis paper (one (1) for Pratt Library, one (1) for DDA Resource Center).

-Animation & Motion Arts and Interactive Documentation:
+Animation & Motion Arts and Interactive project documentation:

-An uncompressed Quicktime file of your final project on as many data DVD discs as needed (For projects containing visual effects work, include a separate .mov file with your complete project).

-One (1) playable DVD of your project.
+- An uncompressed Quicktime file of your final project on the aforementioned small hard drive or flash drive (\For projects containing visual effects work, include a separate .mov file with your complete project.) - One (1) playable DVD of your project.
 Do not include DVD menus